-Year — Fall 2019
+Year — Spring 2020

-Semester — Fall 2019
+Semester — Spring 2020

-Year — Spring 2019
+Year — Fall 2020

-Semester — Spring 2019
+Semester — Fall 2020

 AFSers have lived all throughout Costa Rica, but you’ll most likely find yourself in an urban or suburban area.
 No matter where you stay, you’ll be within an hour or two of the coast and nearby some breathtaking natural beauty.

 Communities in Costa Rica tend to be small, and most people enjoy gathering together to catch up on the local news and gossip.
-Costa Ricans are usually welcoming and family-oriented; you can expect to share lots meals with your host parents, host siblings, and extended family members.See where past AFSers have lived
+Costa Ricans are usually welcoming and family-oriented.
+You can expect to share lots of meals with your host parents, host siblings, and extended family members.

+"Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.
 "Transformed" is another one.
 When you return home, if you’re like most AFSers, you’ll bring with you a sense of accomplishment unlike any other.
-You’ll have gained maturity and independence, discovered new passions, and feel like you can do anything you set your mind to.
-That transformation isn’t visible only to you, though – others see it as well.
-AFSers gain critical skills for college and careers, ranging from language fluency to intercultural competence and critical reasoning.
+You’ll have gained maturity and independence, discovered new passions, and developed the confidence and resilience to accomplish anything you set out to do.
+That transformation isn’t only visible to you, though – others see it as well.
+AFSers gain critical skills for college and careers.
+Second language fluency, intercultural competence, creativity, and critical reasoning will help you succeed, whatever path you take.
 "Life-changing" means it’s only the beginning.